Source (comics): History

+The Source is the source of all that exists.
+Mostly associated with the New Gods, the Source is the supposed origin of the Godwave that gave the "gods" of the DC Universe their divine abilities.
+Lying at the edge of the known universe in the Promethean Galaxy is the Source Wall, which protects the Source, and traps all those who attempt to pass beyond it by turning them to stone and making them a permanent part of it.

 Death of the New Gods

 While investigating the death of the New Gods, Metron encountered the Source.
 The Source revealed it was behind the deaths to build a new "Fifth World".
 It revealed that the most powerful gods of three pantheons of the Second World—the "Old Gods"—attacked it and caused it to split into separate beings.
 The other being evolved into the Anti-Life entity.
 In retribution, the Source destroyed the Old Gods and created the New Gods.
 However, its diminished state caused the New Gods to be flawed.
 The Source sought to reunite with its other half and start anew.
-It took advantage of the actions of Alexander Luthor and Rip Hunter to create the 52 worlds of the multiverse to ease the reunion.
-Using its agent, the Infinity Man, to kill the New Gods and store their souls in a second Source Wall and Mister Miracle as the user of the Anti-Life Equation, the Source was able to breach the primary Source Wall and reunited with its Anti-Life other half.
+It took advantage of the actions of Lex Luthor and Rip Hunter to create the 52 worlds of the multiverse to ease the reunion.
+Using its agent, Infinity-Man, to kill the New Gods and store their souls in a second Source Wall and Mister Miracle as the user of the Anti-Life Equation, the Source was able to breach the primary Source Wall and reunited with its Anti-Life half.
 With all the New Gods dead but one, the Source traveled to Apokolips to confront the final god, Darkseid, and complete his task.
 Darkseid had devised a method to tap into the power of the souls of the New Gods which were being stored in the second Source Wall, giving him equal footing with the Source, until Superman intervened, allowing the Source to deploy his trump card, Orion, who shared Darkseid's access to this power.
-While Darkseid and Orion fought, with Orion eventually defeating him, the Source slammed New Genesis and Apokolips together creating a single planet, with one half similar to Apokolips and the other to New Genesis.
-When this was over, the Source told Superman that his work was done, and that he would be leaving this plane of existence.
+While Darkseid and Orion fought, with Orion eventually defeating him, the Source merges New Genesis and Apokolips into a single planet.